palantirnet/federated-search-demo/README.md

    - Standalone: `phing install-d8 -Ddrush.root=web/d8/docroot`
    - Domain site: `phing install-d8 -Ddrush.root=web/d8-domain/docroot`
 6. Reinstall Drupal 7: `phing install-d7`
-7. Build the `/src` directory and symlink modules there: `phing init`
+7. Build the `/src` directory and checkout modules there: `phing init`
    - This links each of the two modules: `search_api_federated_solr` and `search_api_field_map` from the D8/D7 single site docroot to the `/src` directory and also into the D8/D7 Domain Access-enabled docroot.
 This means all changes made in `/src/search_api_...` will propagate to both sites simultaneously.
-   - If you re-run composer in any of the docroots you may need to re-run `phing init`.
+The `phing init` command is run automatically by any of the installer scripts.

 Additional information on developing for Drupal within this environment is in [docs/general/drupal_development.md](docs/general/drupal_development.md).